BAR & rESTAURANT sUPPLY

 We have supplied our trays to bars and restaurants from Hawaii, to the West Coast, to Nashville, to South Florida, to London, to Stuttgart, to Athens.
 With only the one-time cost of the trays, you can make your own really nice, large rocks overnight, every night - some tap water, maybe 10 minutes for your least skilled employee to fill and then empty the trays - no big electric bill or maintenance cost, no chain saw or chisel.

 And our ten 2" cube trays are a completely scalable solution - you can start with a few, and buy more as you need them.
-We offer a 10% discount on an order of two or more, so, for about $100, shipping included, you can get started with four trays.
+We offer a 10% discount on an order of two or more, so, for a little over $100, shipping included, you can get started with four trays.
 Buy yourself a $12 six pack cooler to store the cubes under the bar, and you've got your own "clear ice program" for a song.
 (And we offer larger discounts for larger orders.)